stcucufa/frownland/README.md

 as it starts.
 Cancelling a `Par` means cancelling all of its children, and cancelling a `Seq` means cancelling the child being currently evaluated.

-It is also possible for an element to be _failible_, meaning that it cannot begin.
+It is also possible for an element to be _fallible, meaning that it cannot begin.
 An `Instant` fails to begin if the input value is not valid for its function _f_. `Par` and `Seq` fail if their children fail;
 by default, any child failing causes the container to fail, but if the `take(n)` modifier is applied, then failure can be tolerated as long as enough children can begin (the corollary to this is that a `Par` or